mvolkmann/blog/src/python/tkinter.md

 Tk has some platform-specific styling limitations.
 For example, in macOS the background color and relief of a button cannot be changed.
+This makes it difficult to implement hover effects.
 One option for macOS is to use {% aTargetBlank "https://github.com/Saadmairaj/tkmacosx", "tkmacos" %}.
 Another may be to use {% aTargetBlank